 We know that, as a key influencer, you want to guide your students through every step of the university application process, starting with navigating virtual Open Days.
-We have developed this checklist to virtually connect you to the Queen’s community and to help you motivate and inspire your students to get the most from Queen’s Open Day Festival on 10, 11 and 12 September.
+We have developed this checklist to virtually connect you to the Queen’s community and to help you motivate and inspire your students to get the most from Queen’s Open Day Festival on 5 June 2021.

 Before students log on

 We’ll have over 40+ subject talks, so encouraging your students to do some self-research can help them narrow down their subject options.
 The below online resources, used by our own Careers, Employability and Skills team, can help your students think broadly about what interests them, both inside and outside their studies.

 Pre-book a pass and we’ll email you live event timings to allow your students to timetable their virtual visit.
 Don’t worry if they have a schedule clash – access to recordings will be available after the event.